SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Experiments

 \subsection{Ablation Study and Benchmark}

 While the goal of this work is not to produce a superior RL algorithm for specific metrics, an ablation analysis is carried out by varying the hidden dimension sizes $h_d$.
-The results, detailed in Table~\ref{tab:performance}, demonstrate that our approach achieves interpretability while maintaining performance comparable to state-of-the-art DRL methods and symbolic approaches (DSP) \cite{landajuela2021discovering}.
-Only with a severely restricted dimension ($h_d=3$) does the method struggle with high-complexity BipedalWalker, revealing the limitations of a very low-dimensional latent space for effectively encoding the agent's action dynamics.
-Additional ablation studies on stability analysis are detailed in Appendix \ref{appendix:ablation_hd}.
+The results, detailed in Table~\ref{tab:performance} \cite{landajuela2021discovering, rl-zoo3}, demonstrate that this approach achieves interpretability while maintaining performance comparable to state-of-the-art DRL methods and symbolic approaches (DSP) \cite{landajuela2021discovering}.
+The standard LunarLanderContinuous-v2 is used to ensure consistency in comparisons. {To ensure rigorous evaluation, all SALSA-RL models are evaluated over 1,000 random seeds, with the standard deviation reported alongside the mean rewards.} Only with a severely restricted dimension ($h_d=3$) does the method struggle with high-complexity BipedalWalker, revealing the limitations of a very low-dimensional latent space for effectively encoding the agent's action dynamics.
+Additional ablation studies on {computational overhead and stability analysis are detailed in~\ref{appendix:computation_overhead} and ~\ref{appendix:ablation_hd}, respectively}.

+{Based on these empirical findings, a practical rule-of-thumb for selecting the latent dimension $h_d$ is to always ensure $h_d > \dim(\mathbf{a})$ to prevent information bottlenecking.
+For standard continuous control tasks, scaling $h_d$ to $2\times$ the action dimension typically provides sufficient degrees of freedom for the dynamic matrix $\mathbf{A}_t$ to capture cross-dimensional couplings.
+For highly complex, high-dimensional locomotion tasks (e.g., Humanoid), larger dimensions (e.g., $32$ or $128$) are recommended to maintain autoencoder reconstruction fidelity, with the upper bound constrained primarily by computational overhead and the risk of overfitting.}